 - All campsites (except Bradford Open Space) are on a first-come, first-served basis but must be reserved at the self-serve station located outside at the Dakota Lodge.
 At the self-serve station, enter your name, address, date, campsite and permit number on the reservation sheet in the self-serve box.
 Make the permit visible at the campsite by hanging it on the post’s hook.

 - The Bradford Open Space can be reserved for $40 per 24-hour block of time.
-To use the fire pit, you must make a $200 deposit and pick up a fire extinguisher at Dakota Lodge.
-Reservations must be made in advance at Dakota Lodge or by contacting Beth Beers at 303-979-4070, ext.
-168.
+To use the fire pit, you must make a $200 deposit and pick up a fire extinguisher at the Ranch House.
+Reservations must be made in advance by contacting Charleen Dowdell at email@example.com or 303-979-1876.

 Bradford Open Space: Private; for residents only.
 Mowed area behind the restored ruins of the Bradford Perley House, which was built in 1859.
 Sits within mixed grasslands and backs to a historic apple orchard.
 Dramatic red rock formations dominate the landscape.